ibrod83/nodejs-web-scraper/readme.md

     //Now we create the "operations" we need:

     var root = new Root();//The root object fetches the startUrl, and starts the process.

-    var category = new OpenLinks('.css-1wjnrbv',{name:'category'});//Opens each category page.
+    //Any valid Cheerio selector can be passed.
+For further reference: https://cheerio.js.org/ var category = new OpenLinks('.css-1wjnrbv',{name:'category'});//Opens each category page.

     var article = new OpenLinks('article a', {name:'article', getPageObject });//Opens each article page, and calls the getPageObject callback.